fjaviermb/avea/README.md

 For each color/light parameter, both absolute (from 0 to 4096) and relative values are accepted :

-`python avea.py -r 2000` will set the red value to 2000 `python avea.py -w +1000` will add 1000 to the current white value
+`python3 avea.py -r 2000` will set the red value to 2000
+`python3 avea.py -w +1000` will add 1000 to the current white value

 The script also supports predefined moods, called with `-m` :